Garlic Knots Recipe (Perfect Rolls for Thanksgiving!)

 Garlic Knots12 rolls adjust servings

-These Garlic Knots are the perfect rolls for your Thanksgiving table!
+These Garlic Knots are the perfect rolls for your Thanksgiving (or Easter) table!
 They are chewy and soft, and have TONS of garlicky, buttery flavor!
 You can't eat just one.

 For the dough